Important issues to consider regarding IT network and computers?

 Protecting a computer network can be a very daunting task.
-Although we do not attempt to list all conceivable challenges, here we identify some of the more important items that a police chief should consider.
+Here we identify some of the more important items that a police chief should consider.
 These issues will apply whether the chief maintains and operates her own network, or simply wants to be informed about the critical issues.
 For example, below we discuss the following:

 • Separating the Data and Segmenting the Network